jeffrom/logd/WORK.md

 - [ ] same protocol for file storage as network transfer simplifies the app and probably makes it easier to leverage sendfile without calling it directly
 - [ ] minimize IO layers as much as possible. io.Copy is ideal, probably.
+- [ ] evaluate where we can use a mutex instead of channels
 - [ ] compression
 - [ ] after tests and refactoring, optimize. shoot for 0 allocations and do as little work as possible.
 Also make sure sendfile is being used.